Kachchi Biryani is a traditional Bengali Recipe made with mutton and an array of flavorful seasonings. Travel the world in your kitchen.

 Being welcoming and extremely hospitable is a hallmark of Bangladeshi culture.
 Visitors and friends are always welcome to drop in, sometimes even unannounced.
 Open doors, sheer hospitality, and friendly disposition are an integral part of the society.
 Add tons of mouthwatering food shared by the guests and host with chic-chat, laughter, love, and you have a complete picture of sociable Bangladeshis.

-I hope you will give kachchi biryani a try and find out firsthand how flavorful and delectable this biryani is and enjoy as much as my family and friends does.
+I hope you will give Kachchi biryani a try and find out firsthand how flavorful and delectable this biryani is and enjoy as much as my family and friends do.

 Share, enjoy, laugh, bond and have a fabulous Friday.

 If you’ve tried this Kachchi Biryani Recipe or any other recipe on askchefdennis.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also FOLLOW ME on Instagram @chefdenniseats and @chefdennistravels, Twitter and Facebook.

 - 1 teaspoon ginger paste

 - 2 teaspoon garlic paste

 - 2-3 inches stick of cinnamon half each

 - 4-5 green cardamom

 - ½ teaspoon cloves